Stefania Rocca

 Stefania Rocca (born 24 April 1971) is an Italian actress.
 She is best known for her roles in the films Nirvana (1997), The Talented Mr. Ripley (1999) and Dracula (2002).
 Rocca also was the lead in Dario Argento's The Card Player.
 Among her most recent appearances, she was in Alessandro D'Alatri's comedy film Commediasexi where she played the main character, Pia Roncaldi.
 She starred as Hannah in the 1997 film Solomon.

 Background and personal life

-Rocca was born in Turin, the daughter of a Fiat chief of security and a stylist.
+Rocca was born on 24 April 1971 in Turin, the daughter of a Fiat chief of security and a stylist.
 Beginning in her adolescence Rocca studied piano, singing, and dancing at the Teatro Stabile di Torino.
-In the late 1980s she moved to Milan where she started working as a model; in Milan she enrolled a series of acting courses.
+In the late 1980s she moved to Milan where she started working as a model; in Milan, she enrolled in a series of acting courses.
 In 1993, thanks to a scholarship, she joined the Centro Sperimentale di Cinematografia in Rome.
 She also studied at the Actors Studio in New York City.

 Rocca is married to her long-time partner Carlo Capasa, whom she wed in a highly secretive ceremony in 2013.
 The couple has been together since 2005, and has two sons.